Program Overview

 In ancient times, the health of people, animals, plants and the environment were believed to be interconnected.
 Now, we know that they are also interdependent.
 Our globalized world serves as a multiplier for these dependencies, positives, and negatives, and provides the platform for local issues to become global.

 The One Health Certificate has been created to bring together graduate students and professionals interested in expanding their knowledge around the complexity of health in the era of big data.
-The program is composed of a 4-course 12 credit curriculum with a flexible structure and is tailored to accommodate the interests of multidisciplinary students while grounding training in one health systems thinking.
-The certificate may be taken fully online.
+The program is composed of 4 courses covering a 12 credit curriculum and is tailored to accommodate the interests of multidisciplinary students while grounding training in one health systems thinking.
+The certificate is taken fully online.

 The objective is to develop a common language and momentum to explore areas at the interface between animal, plant, human, environmental health, and other disciplines, to allow our students to broaden their views and be more competitive in professional environments.